mjrubino/wildlife-wrangler/README.md

 Python 3 and numerous packages including sqlite3 with the spatialite extension.
 An environment can be created from the ENVIRONMENT.yml file included in this repository.

 ## Code
 All code is included in this repository.
-Runtimes of discrete tasks made grouping code into separate scripts preferable.
+Runtimes of discrete tasks made grouping code into separate functions preferable.

 ## Status
-Getting general framework in place and documented, with some placeholders.
-Next steps are adding map legends, incorporating eBird records, and beefing up GBIF filters.
+A draft framework has been established for GBIF data.
+Current work is focused on refinement and improvements for 1) creation of updated (2016) GAP known range presence maps and 2) North Carolina Bird Atlas applications.